ChengKang520/gate-with-inhibition/README.md

 ## What's New:

-- (05/08/2022) Added manuals about [giMLPs On CNNs On ImageNet Classification](/giMLP_CNN/README.md) and [giMLPs on Transformers On Downstream Language Tasks Fine-Tuning
+- (05/08/2022) Added manuals about [giMLPs on Transformers On Downstream Language Tasks Fine-Tuning ](/giMLP_Transformers/README.md) and [giMLPs On CNNs On ImageNet Classification](/giMLP_CNN/README.md).
-](/giMLP_Transformers/README.md).
 - (04/08/2022) Initial release.

 ## Introduction